Necropolis for the victims of Fascism: History

 Although the memorial site originally occupied a 2 square kilometer patch of land, encroaching farmland has now reduced the area to less than 200 square metres, and a small flight of steps approximately 40 metres long.
 These steps and the flagstone area at their base are no longer maintained.

 The area around Novi Travnik saw some of the heaviest fighting of the 1992-95 war.
 As well as the presence of landmines in the vicinity until recently, leading to a general neglect of the area, one megalith is badly damaged, being overturned and broken.
 A further sculpture appears to be almost completely absent.
 Several of the megaliths bear bullet impacts, particularly on the eastern-facing side.
 One word has been intentionally erased from the commemorative stone at the site's entrance.
 This word almost definitely referred to Ustaše forces.
-No conservation or restoration works have been carried out on the monument since its 1975 opening.
+No comprehensive conservation or restoration works have been carried out at the site since its 1975 opening, although the stones were cleaned and vegetation which had overgrown the monument was removed in 2023.
 A ceremonial wreath laying is undertaken at the monument every 9 May.